-ARCHIVED: This page will no longer be updated.
+ARCHIVED: This resource has been archived.
 To find a COVID-19 vaccine near you, please see vaccines.gov.

 Advocate Aurora Health is now vaccinating anyone in Illinois and Wisconsin who is 16 and older - whether you are a patient or not - with the Moderna and Pfizer vaccines.
 You can schedule in LiveWell, online, or by calling 866-443-2584.
 Please see this link for more information.

 We are not able to administer COVID-19 vaccines at the Adult Down Syndrome Center.
 However, Advocate Aurora Health has locations in Park Ridge and throughout the Chicagoland area.

 The state of Illinois has announced the following eligibility dates:

 - March 22, 2021: Higher education staff, government workers, and media